Western Illinois University: Macomb Campus

 7. Supplies: You will be provided with a 3' x 4' display board, a table, and push-pins to attach items to the display board.
 Your poster should be brought to the event in a form that is ready to be attached, and you will need to provide any other necessary supplies that your presentation requires.

-8. Laptop Computer Use: The use of laptops for enhancement of visual displays is encouraged; however, the employment of notebook computers should not replace the trifold poster.
-Supplemental project-relevant visual information may be presented with a laptop positioned on the poster table.
+8. Electronic Device Use: The use of laptops/tablets for enhancement of visual displays is encouraged; however, the employment of electronic devices should not replace the trifold poster.
+Supplemental project-relevant visual information may be presented with an electronic device positioned on the poster table.
 The visuals should be programmed to keep presenters free to discuss their projects with visitors.
 Audio should not be used as a courtesy to nearby poster presenters.
-Although every effort will be made to locate laptop users near outlets, laptops should be brought fully charged to Undergraduate Research Day.
+Devices should be brought fully charged to Undergraduate Research Day as access to outlets may not be available.

 Podium Presentation Guidelines